matteoferla/Poised-Fragment-library-design/README.md

 but has a smaller stock of building blocks than say MCule.
 As a result the powerlaw is 'wonky'.
 The 1k synthons with 10+ derivatives in a 1 M subset, will have 63k+ derivatives in the full 6B Enamine REAL.
 The subset of the Enamine REAL database in the HAC 11-21 range (666M) is curious as it profoundly different than the full dataset.

+The dataset `common_synthons_SpikeIn.pkl.gz` contains 7,975 synthons (as Inchi to tally and USRCAT vector).
+These are synthons with 10+ 0.7 USRCAT Score distance compounds in the Enamine random subset, 100+ in the Enamine REAL small subset, 120+ in the LifeChemicals subset, and 30+ in the Mcule subset.
+The 'tally' is a number normalised to the Enamine REAL subset.

+For a visual of a random subset of these see: [subset-of-common-synthons.png](images/subset-of-common-synthons.png) (Values are normalised: MCule tally of 10 is actually 30, hence the 0 counts)

+Synthons and whole compounds from the XChem libraries were spiked into the dataset, with an artificial weight of 100 to ensure compounds that were sociable with them prevailed.
+7975 synthons were used.

+For weights used see [properties-vs-HAC.md](properties-vs-HAC.md).